starkinfra/sdk-dotnet/README.md

 **Note**: Instead of using PixRequest objects, you can also pass each transaction element in dictionary format

-## Query PixRequests
+### Query PixRequests

-You can query multiple PixRequests according to filters.
+You can query multiple Pix requests according to filters.

 ```c#
 using System;